sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 `Continue` - runs the entire program until its end or until a `breakpoint` is encountered.

-You can set breakpoints in the assembly code by clicking on the panel beside the Address of the instruction where you want to pause.
+You can set `breakpoints` in the assembly code by clicking on the panel beside the Address of the instruction where you want to pause.
-Try using these to pause your program and see what is in the registers and memory at each point.
+Try using breakpoints to pause your program and see what is in the registers and memory at each point.

 Click `continue` and look at the output in the JTAG Uart window - which is actually simulating a terminal.